 Why study A level English language?

 This course will enable you to understand where English has come from, how it has changed over time, how we learn it, and how it is used.
-There is the opportunity to discover a variety of fiction and non[1]fiction texts, with ample opportunity to display your developing creative and imaginative writing skills, developing how you use language to persuade, inform, instruct, and entertain.
+You will have the opportunity to explore a variety of fiction and non-fiction texts, with ample scope to develop and showcase your creative and imaginative writing skills—enhancing your ability to use language to persuade, inform, instruct, and entertain.

-The course deepens students’ understanding of language acquisition and how communication can vary according to gender, social circumstances, occupation, and regions.
-An engaging and exciting course for students looking to follow pathways in media, journalism, law, academia or literature.
+The course also deepens students’ understanding of language acquisition and how communication can vary according to gender, social circumstances, occupation, and region.
+It is an engaging and exciting course for students looking to pursue pathways in media, journalism, law, academia, or literature.

 Course type